STARTING THE ELECTRA

 Australia's first turbo-prop airliners, the Dart powered Vickers Viscount and Fokker F27 Friendship, were started electrically with power supplied by a Ground Power Unit (GPU) but the Lockheed 188 Electra required compressed air for engine starting.
 For this purpose, the L-188A Electras delivered to Trans-Australia Airlines and Ansett-ANA came equipped with four on-board high pressure air bottles, two of which were located in each inboard engine nacelle.
 These bottles could be charged in flight but with a performance penalty.
 TAA later removed the on-board bottles but Ansett retained them until their Electras were converted to freighters in 1972.

 Having dispensed with the on-board bottles, TAA relied on a low pressure Air Start Cart (depicted above) which comprised one very large bottle charged by a compressor mounted on the same chassis.
 These units were capable of two starts after which they needed recharging, a process that could take two hours!
-Connection to the aircraft was via a receptacle in one of two locations from where high volume low pressure air was ducted to the starter.
-Lockheed provided two options for the location of the receptacle, under the rear fuselage or under the leading edge of the right wing at the root.
+Connection to the aircraft was usually via a pneumatic receptacle under the leading edge of the right wing at the root.
+Lockheed also provided a customer option of a low pressure receptacle under the rear fuselage aft of the cabin door.
+This option was incorporated in 74 of the 170 Electras built and these were ordered by seven customers believed to include Qantas, TAA, ANSETT-ANA, TEAL (later Air New Zealand) and one aircraft for the Federal Aviation Administration.
+On the Qantas aircraft, the forward receptacle was rendered inoperative by sealing the access door shut.
+It is believed that this happened early in their service, possibly even before leaving the Lockheed factory.
+An Ansett engineer can recall only using the forward receptacle.

-With all of these Air Start Carts it was fundamental to on-time operations that they should be fully charged before the aircraft arrived!
+With all of these Air Start Carts featuring bottles, it was fundamental to on-time operations that they should be fully charged before the aircraft arrived!

-These units are still available today, one being marketed as a Pneumatic Jet Engine Start Unit.
+The GTSU is still widely used today, one being marketed as a Pneumatic Jet Engine Start Unit.

 The author thanks the following for their assistance with this article: